-<password1>with the root password for the UAG appliance.
+- -rootPwd - set the root password for the Unified Access Gateway appliance.

-<password2>with the administrator password for REST API management access.
+- -adminPwd - set the admin password for the REST API management access.

-pemPrivKey for the SSLCert and SSLCertAdmin sections in the INI file.
+pemPrivKey settings for the SSLCert and SSLCertAdmin sections of the INI file.

-The deployment starts and you can follow the progress in the same window or on your vSphere Web Client, which you opened at the beginning of this tutorial.
+The deployment starts and you can follow the progress on the same window or on your vSphere Web Client, which you opened at the beginning of this tutorial.

 3. Confirm the PowerShell Script Deployment Completes

 - Confirm the deployment has been completed successfully.
 The

 Completed successfullytext is shown in the output.